horia141/jupiter/docs/concepts/smart-lists.md

 Smart list items also have a notion of doneness.
 Many many times lists are built in order to act somehow on them - go to a place, read a book, etc. To support this out of the box, items can be marked as "done".

+Smart list items also have tags.
+You can use them to classify them or to keep track of info you otherwise can't right now (author, year of publication, etc).

 Smart list items also have an optional url.
 It can be used to provide extra information about the particular item, such as an Amazon link where it can be bought, or the actual link of the actual interesting article you want to read.